ballerina-attic/message-tracing-with-stream-processor/README.md

 // Function to delete student data from database.
 # `deleteData()` is a function to delete a student's data from student records database.
+#
 # + stuId -  This is the id of the student to be deleted.
 # + return - This function returns a json object.
 If data is deleted it returns json containing a status.
 #            If data is not deleted , it returns the json containing a status and error message.

 public function deleteData(int stuId) returns (json) {
     json status = {};
     string sqlString = "DELETE FROM student WHERE id = ?";

-    // Delete existing data by invoking update action. var ret = databaseEP->update(sqlString, stuId);
+    // Delete existing data by invoking update action. var returnValue = databaseEP->update(sqlString, stuId);
-    io:println(ret);
+    io:println(returnValue);
-    match ret {
+    match returnValue {
         int updateRowCount => {
             if (updateRowCount != 1){
                 status = { "Status": "Data Not Found" };